mattecenz/3-NAVIER-STOKES-Cenzato-Pisante-Procaccio/README.md

 # 3-NAVIER-STOKES-Cenzato-Pisante-Procaccio
-Project of the course Numerical Methods for Partial Differential Equations of Politecnico di Mliano
+Project of the course Numerical Methods for Partial Differential Equations of Politecnico di Milano.

 ### GENERAL INFORMATIONS